-The IWA has five area branches - for North Wales, West Wales, Swansea Bay, Gwent and Cardiff and the Valleys.
+The IWA has five area branches - for North Wales, West Wales, Swansea Bay, Gwent and Cardigan Bay.
 A sixth branch - IWA Women - has been formed to raise the profile of women's concerns in Wales and to increase the engagement of women with the IWA and civic society in Wales more generally.
 The Chairs of the branches are also members of the Board of Trustees.

 The IWA has been highly successful in: